ojosproject/website/news/2024/09-20-road-to-iris.md

 ### Troubles with Tauri

-A massive challenge when it came to learning Tauri (and admittedly, learning Rust alongside it) is understanding how to properly use Tauri.
+A massive challenge when it came to learning Tauri (and admittedly, learning Rust alongside it) was understanding how to properly use Tauri.
 I had initially believed Tauri was just the setup and
 [the CLI](https://tauri.app/v1/api/cli/).
 However, it took a while for me to understand how to work with